crusher-dev/docsv2/docs/development/architecture.md

 Crusher is open source testing framework, we are creating seamless testing workflow.

-Therefore we will try to any other standard open source tools, and change it when needed.
+Therefore we will try to use other standard open source tools, and change it when needed.
+We held ourselves responsbile for end user experience.

 Here's the high level architecture overview of Crusher